kosmag/flink-cep-examples/article.md

 I'll be using Scala as a programming language of choice.

 ## Use case
 I believe that the best way to learn the strengths and weaknesses of each approach is to show them in action.
-Therefore, I created an example use case inspired by real business needs.
+Therefore, I created an example use case inspired by the real business needs of one of our Telco clients.
+We had to solve this case on the scale of hundreds of thousands of events per second and over ten million unique subscribers.
 ### Description
-Let's say a telco company would like to make use of its billing data to make advertising decisions to its customers.
+Let's say a telco company would like to make use of its billing data to make advertising decisions to its pre-paid customers.
 The billing data structure would be as follows:

 *  client id (presumably his phone number)
 *  event timestamp
-*  client balance before the event
+*  client's pre-paid card balance before the event
-*  client balance after the event
+*  client's pre-paid card balance after the event

 The company currently sends alert information to those customers, whose balance approaches 0\$.
 The threshold under which alarm will trigger is set at 10\$.
 The company would like to know customers' reactions to the alarm trigger.
-It estimates that if the customer tops up his account within 1 hour from the alarm trigger, this is the reaction sparked by that alarm.
+It estimates that if the customer tops up his account within one hour from the alarm trigger, this is the reaction sparked by that alarm.

 Thus, the event pattern we would like to capture would look like this:

 * event with balance before value >= 10\$ and balance after value < 10\$ (alarm trigger)
 * zero or more events with balance after <= balance before (non-top-up actions)
-* event with balance after > balance before (top-up action), happening within 1 hour from the first event
+* event with balance after > balance before (top-up action), happening within one hour from the first event

 So, we can define input and output structures like this: